Python-Markdown/markdown/docs/contributing.md

         label.The relevant check verifies that the version defined in the code matches the latest version in the changelog and that the changelog no longer lists an `unreleased` entry.
-This check is nessecary to ensure deployment will not fail later.
+This check is necessary to ensure deployment will not fail later.

 6. After all checks have passed, merge the pull request.

-7. Create a git tag with the new version as the tag name (in the format X.X.X with no prefixes or sufixes) and push to the [Python-Markdown/markdown] repository.
+7. Create a git tag with the new version as the tag name (in the format X.X.X with no prefixes or suffixes) and push to the [Python-Markdown/markdown] repository.
 The new tag should trigger a GitHub workflow which will automatically deploy the release to PyPI and update the documentation.